Robust Sequential Online Prediction with Dynamic Ensemble of Multiple Models: A Review: Applications

 \subsection{Robust GPTS based Online Prediction}

-For time-series online prediction, the presence of outliers and/or change points is one of the major obstacles to be bypassed, especially when the temporal structure of the data evolves over time.
-A robust online prediction algorithm is proposed in \cite{liu2020sequential}, which embeds multiple GPTS models into the BDEMM framework, each model characterizing one type of the temporal structure.
-The major part of the resulting algorithm, namely INTEL, is briefly introduced in subsection \ref{sec:intel}.
-The robustness of that algorithm is demonstrated by extensive experimental results based on real data.
-See details in \cite{liu2020sequential}.
+In time-series online prediction, the presence of outliers and/or change points is a significant obstacle to overcome, particularly when the temporal structure of the data evolves over time.
+To address this challenge, a robust online prediction algorithm has been proposed in \cite{liu2020sequential}.
+This algorithm utilizes the BDEMM framework and embeds multiple GPTS models, each representing a different type of temporal structure.
+The main part of the resulting algorithm, called INTEL, is briefly introduced in subsection \ref{sec:intel}.
+The robustness of the algorithm is demonstrated by extensive experimental results utilizing real data, as detailed in \cite{liu2020sequential}.